hg-fine-codes/python-study-beginner/tutorial/7_functions/functions.md

 Hi Function.
 ```

-Notice that this `greeting` variable doesn't affect any variable outside the function.
-It's only local to the function, so that one doesn't need to worry about anything that one doesn't want to affect.
+**Notice that** this `greeting` variable doesn't affect any variable outside the function.
+It's only `local` to the function, so that one doesn't need to worry about anything that one doesn't want to affect.

-Right now the `greeting` is a required argument, because it doesn't have a default value.
+Right now the `greeting` is a required `positional argument`, because it doesn't have a default value.

-By setting default value for an argument, if the function doesn't have that argument given then it will use the default value instead.
+By setting default value for an argument is called a `keyword argument`, if the function doesn't have that argument given then it will use the default value instead.

 ```python
 def hello_func(greeting, name='You'):